nazverdee/Deploy-a-Static-Website-on-AWS/README.md

 # AWS Static Website Hosting Project

-In this project, a static website was deployued to AWS using multiple core services:
+In this project, a static website was deployed to AWS using multiple core services:

 - **Amazon S3** → for static website hosting